Topics on this page

 - Should the school consider the child as "homeless" under a federal law called the "McKinney Act?"

 Contact the school you want to enroll the child in.
 Review the questions below and be prepared to answer any of these questions that the school asks you.
 You should be truthful about all your answers.
 Write down who you talk to and what their job is in the school.
 Also write down what they tell you.
-If the refer to "rules" or "policies," ask them for copies of the rules or policies.
+If the school refers to "rules" or "policies," ask them for copies of the rules or policies.

 - What is your relationship to the child?